Killing of Nahida and Samar Anton: IDF investigation

+Reaction

-Reaction of the Holy See
+Holy See

 The sequence of events, from the bombing of Saint Porphyrius Church on 19 October, which killed 18 civilians and wounded 20, to the destruction of the Holy Rosary School, the serious damage caused to the house of the Missionaries of Charity, and the killing of Nahida and Samar all contributed to aggravating the already strained relations between the Vatican and Israel.
 Pope Francis himself maintained a near daily telephone contact with the Catholic parish in Gaza.
 According to The Washington Post, in late October, in a telephone call to the Israeli President Isaac Herzog, Pope Francis affirmed his view that fighting terrorism with terrorism was forbidden.
 He condemned the attack and said: "Some would say 'It is war.
 It is terrorism.'
 Yes, it is war.
 It is terrorism".

 This was the second time that the Pope had used the word "terrorism" while speaking of events in Gaza, angering some Israelis.
-The Archbishop of Westminster, Cardinal Vincent Nichols, the most senior Catholic figure in the United Kingdom, said: "They were shot in cold blood inside the premises of the Parish, where there are no belligerents."
+The Archbishop of Westminster, Cardinal Vincent Nichols, the most senior Catholic figure in the United Kingdom, said: "They were shot in cold blood inside the premises of the Parish, where there are no belligerents".